-This press release contains forward-looking statements for purposes of the Private Securities Litigation Reform Act of 1995 (the "Act").
+This press release contains forward-looking statements for purposes of the Private Securities Litigation Reform Act of 1995 (the Act).
 Cytokinetics disclaims any intent or obligation to update these forward-looking statements, and claims the protection of the Safe Harbor for forward-looking statements contained in the Act.
-Examples of such statements include, but are not limited to, statements relating to the expected conduct, focus, scope and results of Cytokinetics' and its partners' planned research and development activities, including clinical trials; the potential benefits of ispinesib and Cytokinetics' other drug candidates and potential drug candidates; Cytokinetics' receipt of royalties under its collaboration with GSK; and the enabling capabilities of Cytokinetics' cytoskeletal focus.
-Such statements are based on management's current expectations, but actual results may differ materially due to various risks and uncertainties, including, but not limited to, potential decisions by GSK to postpone or discontinue development efforts for GSK-923295; potential difficulties or delays in the development, testing, regulatory approval, production and marketing of ispinesib or Cytokinetics' other drug candidates that could slow or prevent clinical development, product approval or market acceptance, including risks that current and past results of clinical trials or preclinical studies may not be indicative of future clinical trials results, patient enrollment for clinical trials may be difficult or take longer than anticipated, ispinesib or Cytokinetics' other drug candidates may have unexpected adverse side effects or inadequate therapeutic efficacy, the U.S. Food and Drug Administration or foreign regulatory agencies may delay or limit Cytokinetics' or its partners' ability to conduct clinical trials and Cytokinetics may be unable to obtain and maintain patent or trade secret protection for its intellectual property; Cytokinetics may incur unanticipated research and development and other costs or be unable to obtain additional financing if necessary; standards of care may change or others may introduce products or alternative therapies for the treatment of indications ispinesib or Cytokinetics' other drug candidates and potential drug candidates currently or potentially target; and risks and uncertainties relating to the timing and receipt of funds under Cytokinetics' collaborations.
+Examples of such statements include, but are not limited to, statements relating to Cytokinetics' and its partners' research and development activities, including the conduct, design, focus, scope and results of clinical trials; the potential benefits of Cytokinetics' drug candidates and potential drug candidates; and the enabling capabilities of Cytokinetics' cytoskeletal focus.
+Such statements are based on management's current expectations, but actual results may differ materially due to various risks and uncertainties, including, but not limited to, potential difficulties or delays in the development, testing, regulatory approval or production of Cytokinetics' drug candidates that could slow or prevent clinical development, product approval, including risks that current and past results of clinical trials or preclinical studies may not be indicative of future clinical trials results, patient enrollment for clinical trials may be difficult or delayed, Cytokinetics' drug candidates may have adverse side effects or inadequate therapeutic efficacy, the U.S. Food and Drug Administration or foreign regulatory agencies may delay or limit Cytokinetics' or its partners' ability to conduct clinical trials, and Cytokinetics may be unable to obtain or maintain patent or trade secret protection for its intellectual property; GSK may decide to postpone or discontinue development activities for GSK-923295, Cytokinetics may incur unanticipated research and development and other costs or be unable to obtain additional financing necessary to conduct development of its products, standards of care may change, others may introduce products or alternative therapies for the treatment of indications Cytokinetics' drug candidates and potential drug candidates may target, and risks and uncertainties relating to the timing and receipt of payments from our partners, including milestones and royalties on future potential product sales under Cytokinetics' collaboration agreements with such partners.
 For further information regarding these and other risks related to Cytokinetics' business, investors should consult Cytokinetics' filings with the Securities and Exchange Commission.

-Contacts:
+Contacts: Scott R. Jordan (Media) Director, Corporate Development (650) 624-3000

-Scott R. Jordan (Media) Director, Corporate Development (650) 624-3000
+Christopher S. Keenan (Investors) Director, Investor Relations (650) 624-3000

-Christopher S. Keenan (Investors) Director, Investor Relations (650) 624-3000 SOURCE: Cytokinetics, Inc.
+SOURCE: Cytokinetics, Inc.